Morris, No. 24 Wolfpack rally past Hokies for 22-21 win - WHIZ News

 THE TAKEAWAY

 N.C.
 State: The Wolfpack went through a bye week with a chance to tweak the offense to better suit the strengths of Chambers in the wake of Leary’s loss.
-But Morris proved the more effective passer as the Wolfpack needed to get more aggressive down big — and it worked.
+But Morris also got plenty of reps and soon proved the more effective passer as the Wolfpack needed to get more aggressive down big — and it worked.

 POLL IMPLICATIONS